Martchus/blackwidowcontrol/README.md

 # BlackWidow control
-Python 3 script to enable macro keys of BlackWidow keyboard under GNU/Linux
+This is a Python 3 script to enable macro keys of the BlackWidow keyboard under GNU/Linux.

 It just enables the macro keys which can then be configured as hotkeys in your desktop environment.
 However, it does not enable the ability to record macros and to switch between different configurations